Data-driven discovery of intrinsic dynamics: Details of datasets and models

 The training data are the Cartesian $(x, y, z)$ coordinates of a particle as it moves around the surface of a torus.
 The surface of the torus is given by

 where $\theta$ is the poloidal coordinate and $\phi$ is the toroidal coordinate.
-The particle moves at a constant rate in the poloidal and toroidal directions, three times as fast in the poloidal direction, generating a periodic orbit.
-There are 100 data points in total, uniformly spaced $\pi/50$ radians apart in the toroidal direction, covering one full period of the motion.
+The particle moves at a constant rate in the poloidal and toroidal directions, $\sqrt{3}$ times as fast in the poloidal direction, generating a quasiperiodic orbit.
+There are 1000 data points in total, uniformly spaced $3\pi/100$ radians apart in the toroidal direction, covering 15 full periods of motion in the toroidal direction.

+We use six charts (six clusters in $k$-means).
+The graph is built by connecting points to their five nearest neighbours.
+Clusters are expanded twice along the graph.

+The neural network parameters are listed in table~\ref{tab:torqpSI}.
+The autoencoders are trained with an exponential decay learning rate schedule (initial learning rate 0.01, decay rate 0.8 every 200 steps using a staircase function), and the neural networks for dynamics are also trained with an exponential decay learning rate schedule (initial learning rate 0.01, decay rate 0.9 every 200 steps using a staircase function).